-BOARD MEETINGS
+3. Board Meetings

-Frequency of Meetings.
+- A. Frequency of Meetings.
 The Board currently plans to have at least four meetings each year, with further meetings to occur (or action to be taken by unanimous written consent) at the discretion of the Board.
-It is the responsibility of the directors to attend meetings.

-Selection of Board Agenda Items.
-The CEO and the Chairperson shall set the agenda for the Board meetings with the understanding that the Board is responsible for providing suggestions for agenda items that are aligned with the advisory and oversight functions of the Board.
-Agenda items that fall within the scope of responsibilities of a Board committee shall be reviewed with the chairperson of that committee.
-Any member of the Board may request that an item be included on the agenda.

-Access to Management.
+It is the responsibility of the directors to attend meetings. - B. Selection of Board Agenda Items.
+The CEO and the Chair shall set the agenda for the Board meetings with the understanding that the Board is responsible for providing suggestions for agenda items that are aligned with the advisory and oversight functions of the Board.
+Agenda items that fall within the scope of responsibilities of a Board committee shall be reviewed with the chair of that committee.
+Any member of the Board may request that an item be included on the agenda. - C. Access to Management.
 The Board will have complete access to Company management and employees in order to ensure that directors can ask any questions and receive all information necessary to perform their duties.
 Directors should exercise judgment to ensure that their contact with management does not distract managers from their jobs or disturb the business operations of the Company.
-Any meetings or contacts that a director wishes to initiate may be arranged through the Chief Executive Officer or the Chairperson, or if neither is available or neither is appropriate, directly by the director.
-To the extent appropriate, such contact, if in writing, should be copied to the Chief Executive Officer of the Company.

-Board Access to Independent Advisors.
+Any meetings or contacts that a director wishes to initiate may be arranged through the CEO or the Chair, or if neither is available or neither is appropriate, directly by the director.
+To the extent appropriate, such contact, if in writing, should be copied to the CEO of the Company. - D. Board Access to Independent Advisors.
 The Board committees may hire and have free access to independent advisors as set forth in their applicable charters.
-The Board as a whole will have access to any independent advisor retained by the Company, and the Board may hire any independent advisor it considers necessary to discharge its responsibilities.

-Attendance of Non-Directors.
-The Board encourages the Chairperson of the Board or of any committee to invite Company management and outside advisors or consultants from time to time to participate in Board and/or committee meetings to (i) provide insight into items being discussed by the Board which involve the manager, advisor or consultant, (ii) make presentations to the Board on matters which involve the manager, advisor or consultant, and (iii) bring managers with high potential into contact with the Board.
+The Board as a whole will have access to any independent advisor retained by the Company, and the Board may hire any independent advisor it considers necessary to discharge its responsibilities. - E. Attendance of Non-Directors.
+The Board encourages the Chair of the Board or of any committee to invite Company management and outside advisors or consultants from time to time to participate in Board and/or committee meetings to (i) provide insight into items being discussed by the Board which involve the manager, advisor or consultant, (ii) make presentations to the Board on matters which involve the manager, advisor or consultant, and (iii) bring managers with high potential into contact with the Board.
 Attendance of non-directors at Board meetings is at the discretion of the Board.

-Advance Receipt of Meeting Materials.
+- F. Advance Receipt of Meeting Materials.
 Information regarding the topics to be considered at a meeting is essential to the Board's understanding of the business and the preparation of the directors for a productive meeting.
 To the extent feasible, the meeting agenda and any written materials relating to each Board meeting will be distributed to the directors sufficiently in advance of each meeting to allow for meaningful review of such agenda and materials by the directors.
-Directors are expected to have reviewed and be prepared to discuss all materials distributed in advance of any meeting.
+Directors are expected to have reviewed and be prepared to discuss all materials distributed in advance of any meeting. - G. Executive Sessions.
+To ensure free and open discussion and communication among the non-management directors of the Board, the non-management directors will meet regularly in executive session with no members of management present.
+Independent directors will meet in a private session that excludes management and affiliated directors at least once a year.
+The Chair if a non-management director or, if the Chair is not a non-management director, a non-management director designated by the non-management directors or the Lead Director, if any, will preside at the executive sessions.